Compare Electricity Plans

 Compare latest electricity plans and prices for South Australia

-Simply Energy has taken out top spot in our SA gas supplier ratings for the second year in a row.
-The retailer managed a five-star review for overall satisfaction, value for money and bill and cost clarity, leading the way from the big three providers in the state.
+Engie (formerly Simply Energy) has taken out the top spot in our SA gas supplier ratings for the third year in a row.
+The retailer scored five-stars for overall satisfaction, bill and cost clarity and customer service, coming out ahead of the other three providers in the state.

-We’ve surveyed more than 400 bill-paying customers across Adelaide and the surrounding areas to find out what they think about their gas supplier in respect of its customer service, bill and cost clarity, and the value for money it provides.
-Finding the right deal for you is about more than just the cheapest price – but getting a good deal certainly helps.
-Keep in mind, while this report looks at four of the most prominent retailers in SA there may be others operating in your area.
+We’ve surveyed 503 bill-paying customers across Adelaide and the surrounding areas to find out what they think about their gas supplier in respect to the customer service, bill and cost clarity and value for money.
+Keep in mind, while this report looks at four of the most prominent retailers in South Australia, there may be others operating in your area.

-Canstar Blue surveyed 443 South Australian households for their feedback on their natural gas retailer.
-Respondents had to live in South Australia, have a gas account and pay the bills for their response to be eligible.
+Canstar Blue surveyed 503 South Australian households for their feedback on their natural gas retailer.
+Respondents had to live in SA, have a gas account and pay the bills for their response to be eligible.

-Respondents rate their satisfaction with their natural gas provider from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
+Respondents rate their satisfaction with their natural gas provider from zero to 10, where zero is extremely dissatisfied and 10 is extremely satisfied.
 Provider satisfaction was rated by respondents on the following criteria:

 Brands must have received at least 30 responses to be included, so not all brands available in the market have been compared in this survey.
 The brands rated in this survey are listed below in order of best overall satisfaction.